Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 -   Click sounds when answering questions, clicking buttons.
 -   A quiz with questions where the outcomes are one of the characters on the heroes or villains page.
 -   Validations on the email modal.
+-   Music plays accross the site, even if you change pages within the website.
+Or stay off if you paused it.
+-   When the sound of the winner is being played, the musicvolume is lower.

 ### Features Left to Implement
--   I would like to have the music play accross the site, even if you change pages within the website.
-Or stay of if you paused it.
--   When the sound of the winner is being playes it should mute/pause the music.
+-
 -   I want to put the languages in seperate JSON files.
 -   I want to let the content checked on grammar and spelling.
 -   Replace JSON file translation with a Google translation API.